Skip to main contentSkip to search

 2. Funding Hasn't Kept Pace

-The Ontario government claims autism funding has "doubled," but:
+The Ontario government has described its autism funding as doubled, but:

 3. Provider Shortage